ahmedb19/alx-zero_day/0x03-git/README.md

-# Creating the 1st directory in our ALX Pre-course repo.
+# Creating the 1st directory in our ALX ZERO DAY repo.

 In this directory we will handle some interesting tasks.
 We Will start off with *creating 3 directories* which will have in them some files just to showcase how we can use **git** properly.